citizensadvice/design-system/design-system-docs/src/_component_docs/radio-group.md

 ### With heading in the legend

 Used for one question per page forms.
+Using similar approach to the one described in gov.uk - [Making labels and legends headings](https://design-system.service.gov.uk/get-started/labels-legends-headings/#legends-as-page-headings).

 <%= render(Shared::ComponentExample.new(:radio_group, :legend_heading)) %>